 Prior to joining Kilpatrick Townsend, he worked as a software engineer and developed real-time embedded systems, including remote monitoring, diagnostic systems, and cellular technology.

 Mr. Sanders currently serves on the patent local rules advisory committee for the Eastern District of North Carolina.
-He was named a 2019 “Legal Elite” for Intellectual Property by Business North Carolina magazine.
-Mr. Sanders was recognized as a North Carolina “Rising Star” in Intellectual Property Law in 2016 and the five years immediately preceding by Super Lawyers magazine.
-He has been recognized as a member of the North Carolina Pro Bono Honor Society for providing more than 50 hours of pro bono legal service in 2017.
+He was recognized in 2021, 2022 and 2023 for Patent Law and was named the 2023 "Raleigh Lawyer of the Year" for Patent Law by The Best Lawyers in America®.
+Mr. Sanders was named a 2019 “Legal Elite” for Intellectual Property by Business North Carolina magazine.
+He was recognized as a North Carolina “Rising Star” in Intellectual Property Law in 2016 and the five years immediately preceding by Super Lawyers magazine.
+Mr. Sanders has been recognized as a member of the North Carolina Pro Bono Honor Society for providing more than 50 hours of pro bono legal service in 2017.

 Drafted and prosecuted significant number of applications for a leading company in the haptics and tactile response space, including technologies related to user interfaces, embedded tactile output devices and methodologies, and medical devices and simulations.